sp4rkie/debian-on-termux/README.md

 what is it
 ----------

-- a shell script to install Debian 9 (stretch) via debootstrap in a termux-app environment
+- a shell script to install Debian 9 (stretch) via debootstrap in a [Termux](https://termux.com/) environment

 how to use it
 -------------

 - install termux-app
-- download 'debian_on_termux.sh' from this repository to termux home directory '/data/data/com.termux/files/home'
+- download `debian_on_termux.sh` from this repository to termux home directory `/data/data/com.termux/files/home`
 ```
     cd
     wget https://raw.githubusercontent.com/sp4rkie/debian-on-termux/master/debian_on_termux.sh